thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 $ kbox restart
 </pre></code>

-* You can also choose to use Pantheon's built in SFTP connection and upload files like contrib modules and libraries directly to the server then do a quick pull of those changes back into your local app
+* You can also choose to use Pantheon's built in SFTP connection and upload files like settings files, contrib modules and libraries directly to the server then do a quick pull of those changes back into your local kalabox app

 <pre><code class="language-bash">
 // From the Kalabox CLI